willkg/blog/posts/mozilla/input_django_1_8_upgrade.rst

 Second, thank yous
 ------------------

-Ricky and I started the upgrade in April or May of 2015.
+Ricky and I started the upgrade in April or May 2015.
 Ricky did a lot of the research and other work through 2015q2.
 In 2015q3, I took all the work he did and finished it up.
-If it wasn't for him, it would have taken me ages.
+If it weren't for him, it would have taken me ages.

 Ricky and Mike Cooper did a ton of code review.
 We made a lot of code changes as we dropped less active libraries for better alternatives.
 We upgraded libraries that had significant API changes.
-We refactored a bunch of things to make them easier to use, test or just to clean up code.
+We refactored a bunch of things to make them easier to use, test, or just to clean up code.
 I removed a ton of code covering features that were either never finished or were never used.

 Rehan did the jingo-minify to django-pipeline work.

-Mike Kelly worked out django-browserid support issues and did the work on Pontoon which I used as inspiration for figuring out how to do some things.
+Mike Kelly worked out django-browserid support issues and did the work on Pontoon, which I used as inspiration for figuring out how to do some things.

 Giorgos and everyone who worked on Sugardough helped me understand